luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **start_coeff** (std::size_t): The index of the first coefficient to set to zero.
 - **length** (std::size_t): The number of coefficients to set to zero.

-: Sets a given range of coefficients of a plaintext polynomial to zero; does nothing if length is zero.
+Usage: Sets a given range of coefficients of a plaintext polynomial to zero; does nothing if length is zero.

 <br>